madrid Tourist Guide Home

 The Cercanías Renfe network of trains serves the Community of Madrid.
 These are suburban trains that run frequently to small towns and points of interest outside the city centre.
 The webpage is not currently available in English, but if you click the link below to take you to the page, and then click on ‘Horarios’ (timetables), you can easily see what times and where the trains run.

-Click here fore the RENFE Circanias website
+Click here for the RENFE Cercanias website.

 Taxi Transport In Madrid